Remuneration report for the year 2024

 We have refrained from doing so for the following reasons:

-1. The business and risk strategy is clearly defined in the domestic and foreign real estate asset classes.
+1. The business and risk strategy is clearly defined in the asset classes of domestic and foreign real estate.

 2. The decision-making process from acquisition to subsequent structuring consists of various approval stages, meaning that no high risk positions can be taken here in terms of competence.